ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 :::

+### Transaction Fee

+Transaction fees are fixed on X-Chain and P-Chain, while dynamic on C-Chain, see [this article](./transaction-fees.md#fee-schedule) for details.
+When transfering tokens, please take fee into consideration in calculating total amount to be transferred.

 ## Fuji Workflow

 This tutorial uses [**X-Chain <-> C-Chain**](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts) transfers as an example.
 Transferring between other chains are very similar.